Ziggeo/ziggeo-wordpress-plugin/readme.txt

 This is probably a good place to mention that we are still keeping the data that we previously did in your database, it is just that new data is moved from it.

-= Why are the options on General tab hidding and showing when we move our mouse? =
+= Why are the options on General tab hiding and showing when we move our mouse? =

 We added a lot of changes to this version and we are planning on adding more.
 In order to keep it all clean and simple we made few style decisions which we hope you will like, where the option explanation will only show itself once you are over it and for the rest of the time your dashboard is nice and clean.